Program TypeProject Assistance

-Support for one-time projects that create new artistic work through community-based arts and cultural activity.
-It is expected that these projects will have a specified public outcome.
-A phased approach, lasting three years is possible under this program.
+- Supports one-time projects that create new artistic work through collaborative, community-based arts and cultural activity with a specified community.
+These projects must have a specified public outcome.

-In 2015, the Leon and Thea Koerner Foundation transitioned from sixty years of continuous grant making to an endowment that supports the new Leon and Thea Koerner Award (LTK Award), which is administered through the BC Arts Council.
+Established in 1955, The Leon and Thea Koerner Foundation has provided over ten million dollars in grants to arts and social service organizations throughout B.C. and the Yukon.
+In 2015, the Foundation transitioned from sixty years of continuous grant making to an endowment that supports the Leon and Thea Koerner Award (LTK Award), now administered through the BC Arts Council.

 Who Can Apply